kmaraszkiewicz86/SimpleCqrs/README.md

 - Handlers are resolved via reflection.
 Each handler must have a public parameterless constructor.
 - Only one handler per query/command type is supported per assembly.

+## The demo app with examples

+The demo app with examples is located [here](https://github.com/kmaraszkiewicz86/SimpleCqrs/tree/main/src/SimpleCqrs.Console.Demo).

 ## License

 MIT